-However, Deutsche Telekom shares closed up 4.6 percent at 9.56 euros, top of the sector gainers after reporting slightly better than expected core earnings and the first net addition of customers in the United States since early 2009.
+Deutsche Telekom shares were up 2.5 percent, top of the sector gainers after reporting slightly better-than-expected core earnings and the first net addition of customers in the United States since early 2009.

 While Telefonica generated cash in some Latin American countries, it depleted its cash reserves in Europe, with operational cashflow decreasing particularly in Britain, the Czech Republic and Ireland.
 Operational cashflow was 22 percent down on a year ago at 2.6 billion euros, with cashflow in Europe falling 40 percent to 1 billion.

-European telecom operators face particular challenges in their home markets.
+European telecom operators face particular challenges at their home markets.

 In Telefonica's recession-hit domestic patch, revenue fell 16 percent to 3.3 billion euros, though margins continued to improve, reaching 47 percent following Telefonica's decision to scrap costly handset subsidies last year.

-However, Deutsche Telekom said mobile service revenues across the group declined 0.1 percent during the quarter.
+Deutsche Telekom said mobile service revenue declined 0.1 percent during the quarter.
 "This was the best figure since the fourth quarter of 2011 and underlines the progress Deutsche Telekom has made compared with the competition," the company said in a statement.

 The decline is excluding the effect of lower so-called mobile termination fees (MTRs), that operators charge each other each time a customer ends a call on their network.

 German regulators have ordered MTRs need to be nearly halved by the end of this year from last year.